 - No fines for overdue items

-- 8 week loan period (no renewals)
+- Four-week loan period

-Public and private school K-12 teachers, homeschool teachers, childcare providers, and preschool teachers who either work and/or live in Loudoun County.
-Please note these qualifications are different than those for obtaining a personal LCPL card.
+Public and private school K-12 teachers, homeschool teachers, childcare providers and preschool teachers who either work and/or live in Loudoun County.
+Please note, these qualifications are different than those for obtaining a personal LCPL card.

 How do I get an Educator Card?